How Do I Install a PAM and Set a Proper Password Complexity Policy in a Linux OS?

 Setting a Password Complexity Policy

-A proper password complexity policy would be: eight characters for the length of a password and at least three types of the following characters used: uppercase letters, lowercase letters, digits, and special characters.
+A proper password complexity policy would be: the password must contain at least eight characters and must contain uppercase letters, lowercase letters, numbers, and special characters.

 - CentOS, Fedora, and EulerOS